pgmystery/docker-extension-vnc/README.md

 #### Docker Container
 1. Select the connection type "Docker Container".
-2. Select the Container from the list (if the container is not showing up, you can also manually insert the container name or id).
+2. Select the Container from the list (if the container is not showing up, you can also manually insert the Container Name or ID).
 3. Enter or select the port on which the vnc server is listening on (it is an internal port, it don't need to be exposed to the host).
 4. Click on "Connect".